amoe/acceleratedcpp/exercise-notes.md

 auditstudent works by default, but just degrades to CoreStudent when used with studentinfo.
 Somehow the program still compiles without a clone() implementation.

+When getting a char: the last char will cause the read to fail.
+The char will not be modified.
+The istream will turn false after this read.
+But the istream will still be false until the next failed read.